 Impound account setup

-Some loan programs like FHA and USDA or conventional loans with less than 5% down will have mandatory impound escrow accounts where the lender collects reserves and then includes 1/12 of the annual property taxes and home insurance in each monthly payment.
-The amount of reserves will vary based on the time of the year a transaction closes, the sales price and the amount of the annual home insurance premium.
-A good estimate would be 6 months of taxes and 3 months of the annual home insurance premium.
-On a $500k sales price with a $3500 annual home insurance premium, a good guess would be about $4k needed to set up this reserve account.
-On Conventional loans with at least 5% down or a VA loan --impound accounts are typically optional-- depending on a lender's policy of course (lender's can set their own rules in many cases).
-If there is no impound account then all property tax bills and the home insurance renewal premium will be paid by the buyer directly--and of course the monthly payment would be much lower since these are not collected by the lender.
+Some loan programs, such as FHA and USDA, or conventional loans with less than 5% down payment, require mandatory impound escrow accounts.
+In these accounts, the lender collects reserves and includes 1/12 of the annual property taxes and home insurance in each monthly payment.
+The amount of reserves needed depends on the timing of the transaction, the sales price, and the annual home insurance premium.
+A rough estimate would be 6 months of taxes and 3 months of the annual home insurance premium.
+For example, on a property with a $500k sales price and a $3500 annual home insurance premium, setting up this reserve account would typically require around $4k.
+With conventional loans having at least 5% down payment or a VA loan, impound accounts are usually optional, subject to the lender's policy.
+If no impound account is in place, the buyer is responsible for paying all property tax bills and the home insurance renewal premium directly, resulting in a lower monthly payment as these costs are not collected by the lender.

 Prorated property taxes

-Depending on when a transaction closes the seller may have either prepaid the property taxes or they would be paid on the seller's behalf at closing.
-If this occurs, you the buyer would have a charge--called a proration-- of these prepaid taxes based on how many days the seller has prepaid them.
-Typically, the larger the amount of prorated taxes you are charged, proportionally less property taxes are collected in the impound account reserve.
+If a transaction closes at a certain time, the seller might have already paid the property taxes or they will be paid on the seller's behalf during closing.
+In such cases, as the buyer, you would incur a charge known as proration for these prepaid taxes, calculated based on the number of days the seller has already paid.
+Generally, the higher the prorated tax amount you are charged, the lower the property taxes collected in the impound account reserve.

 Other transaction fees